appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-postgres.md

 ```

 In the above example,  `nameInput`,  `genderDropdown`, and `emailInput` are the names of the widgets used to capture input from the user for name, gender and email fields, respectively.

+See how-to guide on [Insert and Update data in SQL](/connect-data/how-to-guides/insert-and-update-data-in-sql).

 ### Update data